 Mission: Royal London is very different from its rivals, because it is owned by its customers who are members.
 The business is run entirely in the interests of its customers and members.
 There are no shareholders.
 Royal London competes through the quality and value for money provided by ...

-I have been working at Royal London full-time (More than a year)
+I have been working at Royal London full-time (More than 3 years)

 Advice to Management

-I applied online.
-I interviewed at Royal London (Edinburgh, Scotland) in June 2017.
+The process took 4+ weeks.
+I interviewed at Royal London (Edinburgh, Scotland) in May 2009.